Bishop Foley NS

 This Child Safeguarding Statement was reviewed by the Board of Management on .

 Signed: _________________________ Signed: ____________________________

 Chairperson of Board of Management Principal/Secretary to the Board of Management

 Child Safeguarding Risk Assessment

-In accordance with section 11 of the Children First Act 2015 and with the requirement of Chapter 8 of the Child Protection Procedures for Primary and Post-Primary Schools 2017, the following is the Written Risk Assessment of Bishop Foley NS.
+In accordance with section 11 of the Children First Act 2015 and with the requirements of Chapter 8 of the Child Protection Procedures for Primary and Post Primary Schools (revised 2023), the following is the Written Risk Assessment of Bishop Foley NS.

 |Important Note: It should be noted that risk in the context of this risk assessment is the risk of